nobody246/xlsxWriterScm/README.md

 2) to include in chicken-scheme: (use xlsxwriterscm)

-Very basic functionality is good to go, but this will remain a work in progress, the /tests folder for examples as well as the documentation of libxlsxwriter https://libxlsxwriter.github.io/
+Very basic functionality is good to go, but this will remain a work in progress, For reference check the /tests folder for examples as well as the documentation of libxlsxwriter https://libxlsxwriter.github.io/

 This is released under same license as libxlsxwriter (FreeBSD).